licanhua/profile/content/blog/gatsby-profile/index.md

 title: Add @wkocjan/gatsby-theme-intro plugin
 date: "2021-12-01T08:12:03.284Z"
 description: "Use plugin to tell your story by showing your skills, projects and career path"
-tags: ["Gatsby", "Blog", "GitHub Pages", @wkocjan/gatsby-theme-intro plugin]
+tags: ["Gatsby", "Blog", "GitHub Pages", "@wkocjan/gatsby-theme-intro plugin"]

 ---
 My website page is https://licanhua.github.io/, and I'd like to add a profile page https://licanhua.github.io/profile to the existing gatsby site.